nataquinones/phage_genome_size/README.md

 # Bacteriophage genome sizes

 ## Motivation
 _What's a "big" phage?
 What's a "small" phage?_ I wanted a figure to discuss this in a talk, but I couldn't find a plot that I liked that showed the genome sizes of sequenced phages.
 The closest thing was [this](data/other/2012_Hyman.png) plot from [Hyman and Abedon (2012)](http://dx.doi.org/10.6064/2012/734023), but it's missing the y-axis labels (?).
-Although one can infer what those labels should be, and there's a (pixelated-to-death) [previous version](https://www.publish.csiro.au/ma/pdf/ma11095) of the plot  _with_ y-axis labels), I thought this nice little plot was due for a much needed update.
+Although one can infer what those labels should be, I thought this nice little plot was due for a much needed update.

 ## Data
 - NCBI Virus: Bacteriophages, Complete nucleotide sequences